RCA In-Ear Hero

 How We Test

-The RCA In-Ear is a budget-priced OTC hearing aid that earns a D grade with a SoundScore of 1.70/5, placing it in the bottom 20% of the OTC hearing aid category at rank #50 of 61 devices tested.
+The RCA In-Ear is a budget-priced OTC hearing aid that earned a D grade with a SoundScore of 1.7/5 in our lab testing, ranking #50 out of 63 OTC hearing aids tested.
+At $249, it sits in the lower price tier of the OTC market but delivers performance well below the category average of 3.49/5.

 Reliable & Repeatable Lab Results